shengjiex98/treasury/README.md

 Target 36           #   the description by a space.
 ...
 ```
-This format should feel natural and easy when typed into a mobile device.
+This format should feel natural to type on a mobile device.
 Once you have an `input.txt` file with the above format, run the following command:
 ```
 python3 parser.py input.txt output.csv
 ```